BY CHRIS TAYLOR, First-Year Communications Intern

 “I see a lot of Duke people who are doing wonderful things in the community.
 When we talk about the university’s contribution to the community, a lot of the most valuable support comes from the people who work here,” Mock said.

-Sam Miglarese, Director of Community Engagement in Duke’s Office of Durham and Regional Affairs, oversees the selection process for the Duke Employee Community Service Award.
+Sam Miglarese, Director of Community Engagement in Duke’s Office of Durham and Community Affairs, oversees the selection process for the Duke Employee Community Service Award.
 He said many Duke employees who are dedicated to service were nominated by the local non-profit organizations they support, but Mock stood out.

 Those who work with Mock, both at Duke and in the community, say he embodies a spirit of service.
 Jon Poehlman, of the Club Boulevard PTA, wrote a letter recommending Mock for the award.